astropy/astropy/docs/modeling/compound-models.rst

     Parameter('amplitude_0', value=99.0)

-Note, however, that the original `~astropy.modeling.functional_models.Gaussian1D` instance ``a`` has not been updated::
+Note, however, that the original `~astropy.modeling.functional_models.Gaussian1D` instance ``a`` has been updated::

     >>> a.amplitude
-    Parameter('amplitude', value=1.0)
+    Parameter('amplitude', value=99.0)

-This is because currently, when a compound model is created, copies are made of the original models.
+This is different than the behavior in versions prior to 4.0.
+Now compound model parameters share the same Parameter instance as the original model.

 .. _compound-model-mappings: